It’s very common for teenagers and young people to experience emotional, behavioural, or relationship difficulties.

 - Clinical Psychologists specialise in “talking therapies".
-This usually involves an initial assessment meeting (or sometimes two) to get to know you and find out about your experiences, followed by a block of therapy sessions.
-We may ask a lot of questions, but will never make you talk about something if you don't want to, and will usually be guided by what you want to work on.
-Their priority is to fully understand what's going on for you, and then work together to decide what you or those around you can do to make things better.
+During assessment and therapy, we may ask a lot of questions, but will never make you talk about something if you don't want to.
+Our priority is to fully understand what's going on for you, and then work together to decide what you or those around you can do to make things better.

 - Depending on your age, it might be necessary to include your parents or main carer in the initial meeting and review sessions.
 However, it’s up to you how much they are involved outside of this – some young people are happy for their parents to know almost everything, whilst others would rather keep things more private.
 Either is fine!

 - What you talk about in sessions is confidential, which means it won’t be shared with anyone else without your consent.
 The only exception to this is risk, and information might need to be shared if there were concerns about your safety - it’s a Clinical Psychologist’s job to do everything they can to prioritise your safety and wellbeing.